Corona Theatre

 Corona Theatre - Corona, CA

-Carl Boller used an Atmospheric style interior design to emulate an outdoor setting in the auditorium of this Spanish Colonial revival theater.
-Information on file at the Corona Public Library says that it was built by Glenn Harper, who opened it on August 29, 1929.
+Carl Boller used an Atmospheric style interior design to emulate an outdoor setting in the auditorium of this Mission Revival style revival theatre.
+Information on file at the Corona Public Library says that it was built by Glenn Harper, who opened it on September 29, 1929.
 The 900-seat cinema, with attached shops and businesses, was Corona’s first-run house for many years, receiving exterior remodels in 1956 and 1961.
 In the late-1970’s, it was briefly an unsuccessful discount house and then played Spanish-language films before closing in 1982 when it was taken over by a church.

 Contributed by Ron Pierce